Vehicle Registration and Permit Parking

 There are a limited number of accessible spaces available on the Hill located near Austin Peay, Ayres, and Dabney/Buehler.
 Additional accessible parking is available in the parking area west of Perkins.

 The 11th Street Garage has twenty-six accessible parking spaces available for students, faculty, and staff.
 A pedestrian bridge provides direct access from the garage to the hill.

 Vehicles displaying a current Staff Area 7 permit may use the fifteen-minute loading/unloading spaces without other credentials, but are subject to strict enforcement of the designated spaces.

 Circle Drive and Middle Way Drive/Estabrook, located on the Hill, will be temporarily closed to vehicular traffic from time to time due to construction.
 Limited access may be available at the Cumberland entrance to Circle Drive for those with disabled person parking plates/hang tags, as well as the T Access service and some delivery trucks.

 A UTPD officer may be available to assist with special circumstances.

 Departments, vendors, and other customers can request closure of parking areas by submitting a Parking Area Closure Request Form.

 Closure of campus roads and streets may be requested by filling out a Street Closure Request Form.

 Student commuter and non-commuter motorcycle permits are sold online and in person year-round.

-Faculty/staff motorcycle permits are sold in person at either Parking and Transit Services office or online once a year via e-mail.
+Faculty/staff motorcycle permits are sold in person at either Parking and Transit Services office or online to current permit holders once a year via e-mail.